 Description

-It is easy with AutoHotkey to set Microsoft Word properties (e.g., font size, font name, font style, font color, line spacing).
-The following script shows a way to set the font size.
-After this example (and few other informations), you should be able to set about any Word properties with AutoHotkey commands.
+With AutoHotkey you can easily set properties in Microsoft Word (e.g. font size, font name, font style, font color, line spacing).
+The following script is designed to set font size.
+By adapting this script, you can set any property you want in Word using AutoHotkey.

 Steps